Menetou-Salon: Château de Menetou-Salon

-The chateau, a masterpiece of neo-gothic architecture, provides extra income as an historical monument, having belonged to Jacques Coeur in 1448, of which the Palace inspired its expansion.
-It gives its visitors the chance to admire its historical interior which has been beautifully conserved as a stately residence of the 20th century.
-There, you can also find ceremonial saddlery, a neo-gothic, labyrinth garden as well as horse-drawn carriages and automobiles used by the Princes of Arenberg until the Second World War, when a prince used one of the vehicles to travel from Paris to Moscow twice, once in 1911 and then in 1968, and again in 1994, when the Channel Tunnel was opened.
+The Château de Menetou-Salon was extended in the 1880s by Ernest Sanson for Prince Auguste d'Arenberg, 2nd Duke of Arenberg.
+The chateau, a masterpiece of neo-gothic architecture, provides extra income as an historical monument, having belonged to Jacques Coeur in 1448, of which the Palais Jacques Coeur inspired its expansion.
+It gives its visitors the chance to admire its historical interior, which has been beautifully conserved as a stately residence of the 20th century.
+There, you can also find ceremonial saddlery, a neo-gothic labyrinth garden, as well as horse-drawn carriages and automobiles used by the princes of Arenberg until the Second World War, when a prince used one of the vehicles to travel from Paris to Moscow twice, once in 1911 and then in 1968, and again in 1994, when the Channel Tunnel was opened.

-The current chateau is an example of five centuries worth of construction dating from the 14th century until 1888 when major modifications turned it into a grandiose residence inhabited by the actual proprietor, Altesse Sérénissime, the 5th French Prince and Duke of Arenberg.

-Completely furnished, the Menetou chateau has some beautiful features, such as a library with 12,000 books, a hall decorated like a chapter house from an abbey, one of Jacques Coeur's travel chests and cloths from a Flemish school.
-The place serves as a reminder of the great nobleman, Auguste of Arenberg, who began the major renovations of the château in the 19th century.
+The current chateau is an example of five centuries worth of construction dating from the 14th century until 1888, when major modifications turned it into a grandiose residence inhabited by the actual proprietor, Prince Pierre d'Arenberg (b.
+1961), who became the 4th Duke of Arenberg in 1967.
+Completely furnished, the Menetou chateau has some beautiful features, such as a library with 12,000 books, a hall decorated like a chapter house from an abbey, one of Jacques Coeur's travel chests, and cloths from a Flemish school.
+The place serves as a reminder of the great nobleman, Prince Auguste d'Arenberg, who began the major renovations of the château in the 19th century.

 The chateau in Menetou-Salon is a stop on the Route Jacques-Coeur, a tour of various French historic sites.
 The chateau still belongs to the Arenberg family.